Bases-loaded doubles boost Yankees past Twins

 LeMahieu and Gardner hit solo homers in the sixth off Cody Stashak, putting New York up 7-4.
 LeMahieu extended the lead to 10-4 in the seventh with a two-out, three-run double off Kyle Gibson after the Yankees loaded the bases on three walks.
 "We had a lot of opportunities to score with a lot of guys on base," LeMahieu said.
 "We did a really good job against their pitchers. ...
 Every one of their pitchers that came in pretty much had tough innings against us, hard-fought innings.
 So I guess to come through there in a couple situations felt good."

-Twins manager Rocco Baldelli said of the Yankees, "They have a good offense, so they're a team that you know is going to have good at-bats.
+As for the Twins, they have now lost 14 straight playoff games dating back to 2004 to set a major league record for longest postseason losing streak.
+They surpassed the mark Boston set from 1986-1995.
+Minnesota manager Rocco Baldelli said of the Yankees, "They have a good offense, so they're a team that you know is going to have good at-bats.
 You know that they're going to generally lay off pitches out of the zone, and they're impactful.
 I think they resemble our team a lot."
-Minnesota's Jorge Polanco and Nelson Cruz hit solo homers in the first three innings off James Paxton.
-Sano added a solo drive in the sixth off Tommy Kahnle (1-0).

-The Twins scored their other run on an RBI single by Polanco in the top of the fifth that tied the game at 3-3.
-Paxton allowed three runs on five hits in 4 2/3 innings.
-He struck out eight and walked one before six relievers combined to allow one run on two hits in the final 4 1/3 innings.

-Aroldis Chapman finished up with a scoreless ninth.
-Minnesota's Jose Berrios allowed three runs -- one earned -- on four hits in four innings.
-He fanned six and walked three.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)